kaitrken/Rockbuster/README.md

 # Project Files
 The data used in the project can be found [here](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)

-The final presentation can be found [here](https://docs.google.com/presentation/d/1fkUjONJGq6KX-BWR1J3r4ap21lBpqsajlFbExt7ugA0/edit?usp=sharing)
+All visualizations can be found on [Tableau](https://public.tableau.com/app/profile/kaitlin.kendrick)